craigduncanlab/HackyHour/BioinformaticsMap.md

 BWA, GATK and ENSEMBL

-GATK is a Java-based tool.
+[GATK](https://gatk.broadinstitute.org/hc/en-us) is a diverse, Java-based tool.

 For now, see these Melbourne Bioinformatics resources: